Astaxanthin

 Dosing information is summarized from published research and community reports.
 This is not a prescribing guide.
 Consult a healthcare provider before starting any protocol.

-Community doses occasionally reach 2x clinical maximum (24 mg/day vs 12 mg/day RCT ceiling).
-No long-term safety or efficacy data above 20 mg/day beyond 12 weeks exists.
+Community doses occasionally reach 2x the core clinical maximum (24 mg/day vs 12 mg/day).
 Clinical consensus dose is 4-12 mg/day.
-Carotenoderma (yellow-orange palm/sole tint) can appear above approximately 12 mg/day after 3-4 weeks at chronic high doses.
+Carotenoderma, a yellow-orange palm or sole tint, can appear above approximately 12 mg/day after 3-4 weeks of chronic high dosing.

 View 3 routes and 8 protocols